-Needless to say, an industry that brings in so much revenue is always going to attract its own ecosystem.
+An industry that brings in so much revenue is always going to attract its own ecosystem.
 From dedicated video game websites to live streamers, YouTube commentators, Discord chats, and so much more, the buzz about the industry operates without sleep.
-And indeed, many games have become islands of attention themselves, inspiring hardcore fanbases and sometimes even esports tournaments.
+Many games have become islands of attention themselves, inspiring hardcore fanbases and sometimes even esports tournaments.

 The Rise of Battle Royale

 Perhaps one of the most interesting shifts in the industry in recent years has been the rise of free-to-play titles, a trend that has been heavily driven by the battle royale shooter.
 As well as Apex Legends, there are games such as Fortnite, PUBG: Battlegrounds, and Call of Duty: Warzone – all of which have attracted millions and millions of players by making the price of entry zero.